Applying to study at UTS

 If you have already started your application using the UTS Online Application System, you can log onto it directly to complete your application.

 Option 2: Complete a hard copy application form

-You need the Adobe Acrobat Reader (opens an external site) to view these PDF files.
+You will need Adobe Acrobat Reader (opens an external site) to view these PDF files.

-Admission to UTS courses is competitive, the application is not an enrolment form, nor does it guarantee admission.
+Admission to UTS courses is competitive.
+The application is not an enrolment form, nor does it guarantee admission to UTS.

 An incomplete application will result in delays in processing.

 Step 3: Supporting documentation

 All applications require supporting documents to be submitted to UTS.

 All documents submitted with this application become the property of UTS.

 The actual support documentation required depends on the applicant, and the type of study you are applying to do.